 Students should be able attend school free of concerns about their safety, and parents must feel confident sending their children off to learn each morning.
 If your child informs you of harassment at school, contact the school principal immediately to make them aware of the issue.
 If they fail to take action, or the actions they take are unsuccessful, professional legal help is necessary to hold the school accountable and ensure no other students are harmed.

-Here at Martinez, Hart, Thompson & Sanchez, P.C., we’re committed to advocating on behalf of the most vulnerable people in society.
+Here at Martinez, Hart, Sanchez & Romero, P.C., we’re committed to advocating on behalf of the most vulnerable people in society.
 We have the expertise to readily identify wrongdoing and develop a suitable legal strategy.